 Graduate School Testing Requirements

-Official GRE is required for Rhetoric and Writing (Ph.D.).
-Please have the testing agency send official scores to Virginia Tech Graduate School, code 5859.
+The GRE is optional for Rhetoric and Writing (Ph.D.).
+If you intend to submit GRE scores, please have the testing agency send official scores to Virginia Tech Graduate School, code 5859.

 Writing Sample Guidelines

 Applicants are asked to provide a 15-20 page, double-spaced sample of analytical academic writing.
 This sample may be comprised of two shorter papers, though a single longer paper is preferred.
 In addition to demonstrating your ability to advance an academic argument, your writing sample should also make evident your ability to cite scholarly literature appropriately.